umjammer/vavi-apps-z80/README.md

 The processor class passes [the ZEXDOC test](https://github.com/KnightOS/z80e/blob/master/gpl/zexdoc.src) fully, and [the ZEXALL test](https://github.com/KnightOS/z80e/blob/master/gpl/zexall.src) fully except for the BIT instruction.
 You can try these tests yourself by running [the ZexallTest project](src/test/java/zexalltest/Program.java).

+Z80.NET implements support for 16 bit port numbers, but it must be manually enabled.
+See [the configuration documentation](docs/Configuration.md#the-extended-ports-space) for the details.

 ### Samples